 - Have active Certified Wound Specialist credentials from the American Board of Wound Management.

-After meeting the WCC eligibility requirements, passing the WCC exam is required before the clinician can become a wound care nurse.
+After meeting the WCC eligibility requirements, a clinician must pass the WCC exam to become a wound care nurse.
 Administered by NAWCO, the WCC exam is one of the most common ways to earn wound care certification.
 Only after nurses have completed their prerequisites and passed the exam are they considered WCC nurses.

-But even healthcare professionals who are not yet eligible to take the exam and obtain certification can participate in online wound care education.
-These courses serve as a jumping off point for anyone who can benefit from wound care knowledge, ultimately helping organizations improve their team’s level of patient care.
+However, healthcare professionals who are not yet eligible to take the exam and obtain certification can participate in online wound care education.
+These courses serve as a starting point for anyone who can benefit from wound care knowledge, ultimately helping organizations improve their team’s level of patient care.

-In addition to elevating wound care knowledge, the education and CE credits also serve as stepping stones for those interested in pursuing a higher degree in nursing like a Master of Science in Nursing.
-With the right training, the career opportunities continue to expand.
+In addition to elevating wound care knowledge, the education and CE credits also serve as stepping stones for those interested in pursuing a higher degree in nursing, such as a Master of Science in Nursing.
+With the right training, career opportunities continue to expand.

 Regardless of the work environment, all wound care specialists must have a thorough understanding of the basic areas of wound treatment: skin breakdown, infection, and injuries stemming from chronic or acute wounds.